SansSouciFest.org

 Dancing by Philippe Lbehar and Christina Towle

-Synopsis: With our sensory organs we hone in on those who surround us, like a camera zooming in on its subject; from the blur of anonymous faces emerges the physical and personal allure of certain individuals.
+With our sensory organs we hone in on those who surround us, like a camera zooming in on its subject; from the blur of anonymous faces emerges the physical and personal allure of certain individuals.
 Through these antennas we contact one another, choosing either to create a rapport of intimacy, or to separate ourselves as though within a bubble that surrounds and protects us.
 The duet, "Head2Head," is inspired by this moment of choice.
-(Hoboken, NJ, USA)

-Beatrice, 2009, 5 min, Mini-HDV (Canon)
+Beatrice, 2009, USA, 5 min

 Produced and Directed by Lynda White